 We knew we would lose money on the transaction, so we were prepared for it.
 Being mentally and emotionally prepared to lose money is important.
 In the grand scheme of things, we just considered losing money on our home a sunk cost and decided to move on.
 Here are some factors which made the loss easier to swallow:

-We can make it up on the back end.
 We want to buy another home, and the saving grace for us is that real estate prices are lower in most places, hopefully making this a good buying opportunity for us.
 Our hope is that we can get more house for our money when we buy our next home.
-Our goal is to stay in our next home for the next 5-10 years, so hopefully things will turn out better the next time around.
+Our goal is to stay in our next home for the next 5-10 years, so hopefully, things will turn out better the next time around.

 All of these things may sound like rationalizations, and to some degree they are.
 But it also serves as a reminder to myself and others that real estate isn’t a guaranteed investment.